CSIRO logo

 Observers are reminded that, although correlator cycle times as short as 1 second can be used with the ATCA is special circumstances, the use of the default cycle time of 10 seconds is recommended.
 In the centimetre bands, the averaging option can still be used (with a default of 3 cycles) to minimise the size of output data-files.
 One exception is mosaic-ing observations, for which a shorter cycle time may be contemplated; however, please read the Current Issues page for the most recent information for recommended cycle times in mosaic observing.

-Illustration of CABB zoom modes to become available during the 2009JUL semester.
-CABB internally computes two interleaved bands each of 2048 channels, and for 2009JUL up to four zoom bands may be selected (in addition to the 2048 channels across 2.048 GHz).
+Illustration of the CABB zoom mode.
+CABB internally computes two interleaved bands each of 2048 channels, and in the 1MHz mode up to 16 zoom bands may be selected (in addition to the 2048 channels across 2.048 GHz).
 The interleaved channels, with half-channel offsets, allow flexibility in the positioning of zoom bands so that spectral lines do not fall at a channel edge.
+Overlapping (interleaved) zooms are output as a single consolidated zoom.
+Concatenated zooms (without the overlapping interleaved band) are output as individual zoom bands.
 Click on image for full-resolution version.

 An overview of CABB specifications